 Classic Unertl Scopes

-Unertl scopes from the 1950s and 60s era were probably the prominent target scope made in that era.
+The Unertl Scopes Company would probably be the prominent target scope made in that era.
 They would produce target scopes from the 8 power to 24 powers, and I considered them a great line of target scopes.

-I had the pleasure of shooting a few Remington 40x target rifles and also a few Winchester 52 target rifles that were mounted with the Unertl target scopes.
+I had the pleasure of shooting a few Remington 40x target rifles and also a few Winchester 52 target rifles from that era.
+They were mounted with the Unertl target scopes.

 I had two Remington model 40x target guns with 24 power scopes that a gentleman brought into our shop in Northeast Pennsylvania for us to sell.
 They were both from the 1950s era and were in really top notch condition.

 I remember taking one of those two Remington rifles to my in-laws farm and shooting squirrels and chipmunks with those rifles.
-Because the guns were so heavy there was absolutely no recoil and with the 24 power scopes the squirrels looked like the size of bears in the scope.
+Because the guns were so heavy there was absolutely no recoil.
+With the 24 power scopes the squirrels looked like the size of bears in the scope.

 I could shoot and watch everything that happened.
 You could litterly shoot the toes off those squirrels.
 Shooting those guns was an experience I will never forget and it was quite enjoyable.